SRON-Earth/Balsa/README.md

 	55  0    392 22
 	18  4    23  113

-In this example, the entry on row 2 in colum 2 (starting from 0) indicates that there were 392 points in the ground truth that were correctly classified as being of class 2.
+In this example, the entry on row 2 in column 2 (starting from 0) indicates that there were 392 points in the ground truth that were correctly classified as being of class 2.
 The entry on row 3, column 1 indicates that 4 points of class 1 were incorrectly classified as being of class 3, and so on.

 The TP, TN, FP and FN for a particular class label l (denoted as TP[l], FP[l], etc.) can be calculated directly from the matrix: